-Lying in the hills overlooking Pitlochry from the east, is Edradour Distillery, the smallest distillery in Scotland.
-Edradour is the last survivor of the long tradition of farmhouse distilleries, and its annual output of 240,000 bottles per year would emerge from the stills of a large Speyside distillery in less than a week.
+Lying in the hills overlooking Pitlochry from the east, is Edradour Distillery, which until the advent of the new wave of micro-distilleries was the smallest in Scotland.
+Edradour is the last long-established survivor of the old tradition of farmhouse distilleries, and its annual output of 240,000 bottles per year would emerge from the stills of a large Speyside distillery in less than a week.

 Distilling in the Highlands was for many centuries carried out by a large number of very small-scale, usually illegal, stills in farms, caves or wherever else they could find that was hidden from the vigilant excisemen and the troops that supported them.
 Everything changed with the Excise Act of 1823, which allowed small Highland distilleries to compete on equal terms with the increasingly industrial Lowland distillers.

 The 1823 Act also introduced a minimum legal size for a still, just large enough to be difficult to transport and hide.
-The stills at Edradour are the smallest in any distillery in Scotland, and just above the minimum size allowed in the Act.
+The stills at Edradour just above the minimum size allowed in the Act.
+This minimum has been removed in recent years, leading to the launch of many micro-distilleries.

 Edradour distillery came into being, as a legal operation at least, in 1825.
 It is one of the most beautifully arranged distilleries in Scotland, comprising a neat whitewashed collection of buildings located in a small rising valley, either side of the burn that provides its water.
 In mid 2002 the burn provided rather too much water, washing away most of the garden and car park after very heavy rain.